The Cornwall We Want

 Downderry experience

-by SuzyQ, almost 4 years ago
+by SuzyQ, over 4 years ago

 Life was very different during lockdown.
 Lovely, peaceful.
 Our village cares for each other in many ways.
 The worst experience was that of second homers, flaunting rules, arriving in the dead of night with no regard for the village safety.
 As the village got quiet you could see how many second homes there were.
 Disgusting.
 Some homes are lived in just a couple of weeks a year.
 They buy here because they think it has a lovely vibe.
 They are killing it off.
 How long before our local shop has to close.
 Etc.